eastmaels/steemblog.github.io/_posts/account/deanliu/2017-05-01_how-i-deal-with-over-priced-sbds-warning-this-may-not-be-a-good-advice.md

 - - -

-This page is synchronized from the post: [How I deal with over-priced SBDs ...
-Warning... this may not be a good example!](https://steemit.com/@deanliu/how-i-deal-with-over-priced-sbds-warning-this-may-not-be-a-good-advice)
+This page is synchronized from the post: ['How I deal with over-priced SBDs ...
+Warning... this may not be a good example!'](https://steemit.com/@deanliu/how-i-deal-with-over-priced-sbds-warning-this-may-not-be-a-good-advice)